nspenner/blog/_drafts/prefers-reduced-data.md

 }
 ```

-I'm looking forward to the day when these examples actually work in the modern browser.
-Until then, we have other methods to handle this like [Save Data HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Save-Data), although they don't seem nearly as elegant to me.
+Until browser support improves, we have other methods like the [Save Data HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Save-Data) to handle similar use-cases.
+Still, I think `prefers-reduced-data` is more elegant and more straightforward for developers.
+I'm looking forward to the day that we can use it in modern browsers, whenever that may be.